Best Outdoor Basketball Courts in Calgary

 Calgary Municipal Land Corporation opened the $40,000 temporary pop-up games park, The Bounce, in June 2019.

 The site features a full-sized basketball court with glass backboards.
 It also includes hopscotch, four-square, and outdoor ping-pong.
-Murals by local artist MAUD (Kathryn Pearce and Tanner Hamilton) titled Found Home enhance the space.
+Murals by local artists MAUD (Kathryn Pearce and Tanner Hamilton) titled Found Home enhance the space.

 You can hoop in a unique urban setting.
 Surrounded by the award-winning architecture of Studio Bell and the Central Public Library.